Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Conjectures about Affine Springer Fibers

 \end{itemize} This is the content of the analogy in \eqref{eq:analogy}.

 \begin{rem} Using an equivariant K\"unneth formula, it is possible to rewrite the left-hand side of \eqref{eq:bimodule-dl} in terms of the $G$-equivariant cohomology of a single derived scheme.
-Here, equivariant cohomology is interpreted as the hypercohomology of the equivariant constant $\ell$-adic sheaf, following \cite{bdr}.
+Here, equivariant cohomology is interpreted as the hypercohomology of the equivariant constant $\ell$-adic sheaf, as in~\cite{bdr}.

-In the case where $\bbb{G}$ is split and $\bbb{L}, \bbb{M}$ are maximal tori respectively of types $[w], [v]$, the derived scheme takes the form $\cal{Y}(w) \times_{GF}^\ur{L} \cal{Y}(v)$ where $\cal{Y}(w), \cal{Y}(v)$ are defined as follows.
+In the case where $\bbb{G}$ is split and $\bbb{L}, \bbb{M}$ are maximal tori respectively of types $[w], [v]$, the derived scheme takes the form $\cal{Y}_w \times_G^\ur{R} \cal{Y}_v$ where $\cal{Y}_w, \cal{Y}_v$ are defined as follows.
 Let $\cal{B}$ be the flag variety of $G$, parametrizing its Borel subgroups.
-For any $w \in W_{\Gamma_\bbb{G}}$, write $B \xrightarrow{x} B'$ to indicate that a pair of Borels $(B, B')$ has relative position $w$, and let
+For any $w \in W_{\Gamma_\bbb{G}}$, write $B \xrightarrow{w} B'$ to indicate that a pair of Borels $(B, B')$ has relative position $w$, and let

-Let $G$ act on $\cal{Y}(w)$ according to $x \cdot (gF, B) = (xgF, xBx^{-1})$.
-The arguments of \cite[\S{2}]{bdr} show that the $G$-equivariant cohomology of $\cal{Y}(w)$ recovers $R_L^G(1)$, and hence, that of $\cal{Y}(w) \times_{GF}^\ur{L} \cal{Y}(v)$ recovers $R_L^G(1) \otimes_{\bb{C}G^F} R_M^G(1)$.
-Note that $\cal{Y}(w), \cal{Y}(v)$ are analogues, with $GF$ in place of $G$, of the varieties $Y_w$ appearing in Lusztig's work on character sheaves. \end{rem}
+Let $G$ act on $\cal{Y}_w$ according to $x \cdot (g, B) = (xgF(x)^{-1}, xBx^{-1})$.
+The arguments of~\cite[\S{2}]{bdr} show that the $G$-equivariant cohomology of $\cal{Y}_w$ recovers $R_L^G(1)$, and hence, that of $\cal{Y}_w \times_G^\ur{R} \cal{Y}_v$ recovers $R_L^G(1) \otimes_{\QL G^F} R_M^G(1)$.
+Note that $\cal{Y}_w, \cal{Y}_v$ are analogues, with $GF \subseteq G \rtimes \langle F\rangle$ in place of $G$, of the varieties $Y_w$ appearing in Lusztig's work on character sheaves. \end{rem}